itsnotm3h/portfolio/readme.md

 ## Features

 ### Existing Features
-Scroll Spy -  To help users navigate to different sections of the site.
+Scroll Spy -  To help users navigate to different sections of the site.<br/>
-Accordian - To hide long information.
+Accordian - To hide long information.<br/>
-Contact Form - To let user submit an email.
+Contact Form - To let user submit an email. <br/>

 ### Features Left to Implement
 Add interactive elements, gameplay.